-New digital frames introduced at the PMA show promise to bring new functionality to the hot-selling category.
+Las Vegas — New digital frames introduced at PMA earlier this month promise to bring new functionality to the hot-selling category.

 It will ship in April for $149.

 The firm’s 9.5-inch PF-A950PS uses NXT flat-panel speakers inside the screen.
 The 16:9 aspect ratio frame features an 800 by 480 resolution panel, slots for the popular flash-memory cards, video and MP3 playback, USB host/slave ports and 128MB of internal memory.

 Smartparts: The company unveiled its first frame with an integrated photo printer, a 32-inch model as well as a line of OptiPix and SyncPix frames.

 The company’s SP3200 wades into the market at 32 inches.
 It offers a resolution of 1,366 by 768 and a 16:9 aspect ratio.
 It offers video playback, an RF remote, 256 MB of internal memory and ships with OptiPix Pro software for resizing and transferring images, PDFs, PowerPoints and other graphic files to the frame from a PC.
 It will retail for $899.